winitzki/talks/scala-sbt/begin-sbt.md

 - We need to learn by example...
     - because there are just too many conventions and functions
+- SBT is written in Scala
+    - discover new settings by exploring SBT source code via IntelliJ!

 - Cut-and-paste code is mostly okay with `build.sbt`
     - as long as you copy from similar projects